 Defines properties related to a crystal class.

 The barebone Phase object holds the space group name and unit cell of the crystal.
 From this it is possible to compute a set of Miller indices for a given wavelength that can give diffraction.
-In addition, it is possible to compute unit cell structure factors for the hkls which is usefull to model the scattered intensity.
+In addition, it is possible to compute unit cell structure factors for the hkls which is useful to model the scattered intensity.
 This will however require a CIF file.

-• sgname (string) – Name of space group , e.g ‘P3221’ for quartz, SiO2, for instance
+• sgname (str) – Name of space group, e.g. 'P3221' for quartz (SiO2).

 unit_cell[source]